HomeworkHelpOnline/Python-Find_Rectangles/README.md

 # Python-Find_Rectangles
 Find solid colour rectangles which are darker than the background.

-the main code is in rect_final.py file.
+Check out rect_final.py for the main code.
+All the supporting functions are in customFunctions.py.